-The Governing Body has considered its responsibility to notify the Education & Skills Funding Agency of material irregularity, impropriety and non-compliance with Terms and Conditions of funding, under Middlesbrough College's Financial Memorandum.
+The Governing Body has considered its responsibility to notify the Education & Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with Terms and Conditions of funding, under the Corporation's grant funding agreements and contracts with the ESFA.

-As part of our consideration the Governing Body has had due regard to the requirements of the Financial Memorandum.
+As part of our consideration the Governing Body has had due regard to the requirements of the grant funding agreements and contracts with the ESFA.

-We confirm, on behalf of the Governing Body, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College or material non-compliance with the Terms and Conditions of funding under the College's Financial Memorandum.
+We confirm, on behalf of the Governing Body, that after due enquiry, and to the best of our knowledge, we are able to identify any material irregular or improper use of funds by the College or material non-compliance with the Terms and Conditions of funding under the Corporation's grant funding agreements and contracts with the ESFA, or any other public funder.

 We confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the Education & Skills Funding Agency.
+If any instances are identified after the date of this statement, these will be notified to the ESFA.